 Uranium is the fuel used by nuclear power plants to generate carbon-free electricity.
-Demand is largely driven by energy demands.
-There are approximately 441 nuclear reactors in operation worldwide, which provide about 10% of the world's electricity.
+Demand is largely driven by energy demands There are approximately 441 nuclear reactors in operation worldwide, which provide about 10% of the world's electricity.
 Global electricity demand is expected to grow significantly through 2030 and the number of nuclear reactors is rising to meet it.
-Approximately 58 new reactors are now under construction in addition to 104 planned and over 341 proposed (Source: World Nuclear Association, www.world-nuclear.org).
+Approximately 60 new reactors are now under construction in 15 countries, in addition to 100 planned and over 300 proposed (Source: World Nuclear Association, www.world-nuclear.org).
 The estimated uranium supply shortfall by 2035 may be as high as 1.5 billion lbs.
 (Source TD Securities: Cameco Update, November 7, 2022).